QAQ-239/PaGCL/README.md

-# *Code for PaGCL: Privacy-aware Graph Contrastive Learning against Attribute*
+# *Code for PaGCL: Privacy-aware Graph Contrastive Learning against Attribute Inference Attacks*
-*Inference Attacks*

 ## Setup

 - We experiment on CUDA 11.1 and torch 1.12.1.
+- unzip data, run:
+  `unzip data.zip`

 - To install requirement for the project using conda: